juaml/junifer/docs/extending/parcellations.rst

 		parcels_labels=my_labels
 	)

-Now, we can run this code, and it seems to work, however, how can we actually include the custom parcellation in a Junifer pipeline using a :ref:`code-less YAML configuration<codeless>`?
+We can run this code and it seems to work, however, how can we actually include the custom parcellation in a Junifer pipeline using a :ref:`code-less YAML configuration<codeless>`?